leonardofurnielis/labrador/docs/vector_stores/elasticsearch.rst

 Elasticsearch
 ============================================

-The `ElasticsearchVectorStore` class provides functionality to interact with Elasticsearch for storing and querying document embeddings.
+Provides functionality to interact with Elasticsearch for storing and querying document embeddings.
 It facilitates adding documents, performing similarity searches, and deleting documents from an Elasticsearch index.

 _____